ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 Client and server protocol modes MUST be supported.
 Other modes such as symmetric and broadcast MAY be supported by the protocol but SHOULD NOT be required by implementers to implement.
-Considerations should be made in these modes to avoid implementations and deployments from vulnerabilities and attacks.
+Considerations should be made in these modes to avoid implementation vulnerabilities and to protect deployments from1 attacks.

 ## Data Minimisation